Materials-Consortia/OPTIMADE/optimade.rst

      # HTTP

-     http-header : an http header name, or header + value. http-error : an http error on form <number> <english text>.
+     http-header : an HTTP header name, or header + value. http-error : an HTTP error on form <number> <english text>.

      # Responses